 Construction of the new building continues and is expected to be completed by spring 2012.
-In the fourth quarter of 2010, the steel columns are up to the 10th floor.
+In the first quarter of 2011, the steel topped out on March 23rd, the concrete floor slab is up to the 11th floor, and the façade panel installation is up to the 2nd floor..